xenosnikos/Adobe-Upload-WP-Plugin/README.md

+# Adobe-Upload-WP-Plugin

-# Adobe-Upload-WP-Plugin uploads files from WP-Form to Adobe Cloud
+This plugin uploads files from wpform to Adobe Cloud